IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ### Use Update() to save the state after modifying an existing object

 First, request the `Size` field from our Memcached Custom Resource and then compare the desired size to the number of replicas running in the deployment.
-If the states don't match, we'll use the `Update` method to adjust the amount of replicas in the deployment.
+If the numbers of replicas isn't the same as the desired `Size` from our Memcached Spec, we'll use the `Update` method to adjust the amount of replicas in the deployment to be the same as the desired `Size` from our Memcached Spec.
 The Update(ctx context.Context, obj Object) function has a similar function definition to Create(), except that we must pass in a struct pointer to the object we want to update.
+In our case, this is the Memcached Deployment resource we created in the `deploymentForMemcached` function.

 ```go
 found := &appsv1.Deployment{}